angelndevil2/dsee/README.md

 ## TODO

 * manual
-* bci to monitor was service
+* bci to monitor WAS service
 * refer to wiki or intro web